 At the same time, reopening strategies are being realized province to province, and new sales trends have emerged that continue to reshape cannabis purchasing behaviours.
 In March, Canadian license holders quickly pivoted their strategies to prioritize operational efficiencies and explore the various new sales channels required to service their customer communities.

 The pandemic has also changed the amount of money consumers are spending on cannabis, as the industry experienced a sales boom near the start of lockdowns.
-Now that the stockpile-effect is wearing off, sales are balancing out, and we’re returning to normalcy — or a new version of it.
+Now that the stockpile effect is wearing off, sales are balancing out, and we’re returning to normalcy, or a new version of it.
+During the height of COVID-19, many consumers shifted spending toward bulk purchasing and experimenting with edibles, concentrates, and higher-priced premium products, as confirmed by the Ontario Cannabis Store’s 2020 Insights Report.

 The Canadian cannabis industry adapted quickly and new technologies were employed to facilitate digital sales channels, enable direct-to-consumer delivery, and curbside pickup—a wave of change that, like social distancing, may just remain a new long-term normal.